lingmann/dcos/README.md

 2. Click the button [here](http://downloads.mesosphere.io/cloudformation/stage-launchstack.html).

 3. Follow the wizard (please report any parameters you find confusing!).
+4. There are two fields you must set: *Name* (name of the CloudFormation stack) and *KeyName* (name of the SSH key to use).
-Make sure to check the IAM capabilities checkbox.
+4. Make sure to check the IAM capabilities checkbox.

 ### CLI